AgarwalPragy/IITB2016PreFundae/readme.md

 1. Is there an eligibility criteria for **undergrad %** for placements?
     If someone has a lower %/GPA than this in undergrad, is he debarred from campus placements?
-1. Do Mtech students get offers from abroad?
+1. Do M.Tech. students get offers from abroad?
-1. How do Mtech students get pre-placement offers?
+1. How do M.Tech. students get pre-placement offers?

 # Professors #